 So, why are we bombarding you with all such data, you may be scratching your head.
 Let us come to the point; Can you figure out what that one thing which is common in most of the smartphone manufacturers that made the list of top smartphone vendors in Q2 2016, or even in the previous quarters is?
 Yes, you guessed it right, it’s Android, they are banking upon!

 Android Learnt Progression While Others Did the Exact Opposite

-Collectively, Android operating system has 86.2% market share with a total number of 296.9 million units activated in Q2 2016.
-To recall, Android had 82.2% market share during the same period last year alongside 271.6 million units in the account.
+Collectively, Android market share hits 86.2% in Q2 2016, with nearly 296.9 million units have been sold, worldwide.
+To recall, Android had 82.2% market share during the same period last year, alongside 271.6 million units in the account.
 Android remains the number one mobile operating system and the consistently huge yet growing market share is something that speaks a lot on behalf of its popularity among users worldwide.
 What we can decipher from the fact that Android handsets are doing the relatively good job in the international market while the iPhone market share is persistently at a downside, somewhere down the line, Android is cutting down onto the chances of other mobile operating systems.
 Despite the fact that that there are only two operating systems to look up to, and as we’re not talking about Windows 10 Mobile, Apple’s newest iOS 10 still has a long way to go.

 How Android Progressed While Others Synced to Death